MicrosoftDocs/OData-docs/Odata-docs/odatalib/v7/using-ut8jsonwriter-for-better-performance.md

 IStreamBasedJsonWriterFactory factory = new DefaultStreamBasedJsonWriterFactory(JavaScriptEncoder.UnsafeRelaxedJsonEscaping);
 ```

-Note that there’s no built-in JavaScriptEncoder that exactly matches the encoding of OData’s default JsonWriter.
+Note that there’s no built-in JavaScriptEncoder that exactly matches the escaping rules of `Microsoft.OData.Core`’s default `JsonWriter`.
 The raw output of the two writers will be different.
-But if the client is UTF-8 compliant, this should not be a problem.
+But if the client is [standards-compliant](https://www.ietf.org/rfc/rfc4627.txt), this should not be a problem.
 Nevertheless, this is something you should take into consideration before adopting the new writer.
-In general, you should not be highly dependent on a particular encoding because the internal implementation may change from one version of .NET to another.
+In general, you should not be highly dependent on a particular escaping output because the internal implementation may change from one version of .NET to another (See relevant discussions [here](https://github.com/dotnet/runtime/issues/70419), [here](https://github.com/dotnet/runtime/issues/54193) and [here](https://github.com/dotnet/runtime/issues/1564#issuecomment-504780719)).

 ### Supported .NET versions